 Language Editing: Manuscripts prepared by authors whose native language is not English should have their work proofread by a native English speaker before submission.
 If not, this might delay the publication of your manuscript in Global Health & Medicine.

 The Editorial Office can also provide English proofreading services to authors who want to publish in Global Health & Medicine.
 Please contact the Editorial Office by e-mail (email@example.com) for details such as expenses.

 9. Accepted ManuscriptsProofs: Galley proofs in PDF format will be e-mailed to the corresponding author.
 Corrections must be returned to the editor (firstname.lastname@example.org) within 3 working days.

 Offprints: Authors will be provided with electronic offprints of their article.
 Paper offprints can be ordered at prices quoted on the order form that accompanies the proofs.

 Article-processing Charges: The open-access policy of Global Health & Medicine will allow all readers from the medical and scientific community to freely utilize material published in the journal.
 To achieve open access, article-processing charges ($150 per page for black & white pages, $300 per page for color pages) will be levied for manuscripts accepted for publication in Global Health & Medicine.
 In exceptional circumstances, the author(s) may apply to the editorial office for a waiver of the publication charges at the time of submission.
 All invited articles are free of charge.

-Article-processing charges pay for: Immediate, worldwide open access to the full article text at www.globalhealthmedicine.com; Preparation in various formats for print & online publication; Inclusion in global important platforms including PubMed/PubMed Central (PMC), etc.
+Article-processing charges pay for: Immediate, worldwide open access to the full article text; Preparation in various formats for print & online publication; Inclusion in global important platforms, enabling electronic citation in other journals that are available electronically.